Ultimate Casselton Real Estate Investing Guide for 2026

 Median Gross Rents

-Median gross rents are a clear illustration of the stability of a rental market.
-Look for a continuous rise in median rents over time.
-Shrinking rental rates are a bad signal to long-term investor landlords.
+Median gross rents are an accurate barometer of the approval of a rental market under consideration.
+You need to identify a site with consistent median rent growth.
+Reducing rents are a warning to long-term investor landlords.

 Median Population Age